Standard Bareboat Charter Conditions

 3.1.
-The Owner will use his best endeavours to deliver the Yacht to the Charterer at the start of the period of charter in full commission, in good condition and with all the gear and equipment complying with MCA regulations in force at the time for the specified cruising limits of the Yacht.
-The Owner does not warrant that items of ancillary mechanical or electrical equipment, whether advertised in the description of the yacht or not, will be in working order at all times.
+The Owner will endeavour to deliver the Yacht to the Charterer at the start of the Agreed Charter Period, in good condition and with all the gear and equipment complying with MCA regulations in force at the time for the specified cruising limits of the Yacht.
+The Owner does not warrant that all items of ancillary mechanical or electrical equipment, whether advertised in the description of the yacht or not, will be in working order at all times.

 3.2.
 The Owner will deliver the Yacht to the Charterer at the agreed time and place.
-If the Owner becomes aware that for any reason he will not be able to deliver the Yacht in time for the start of the Agreed Charter Period, he will use his best endeavours to promptly notify the Charterer and Sailaway of the likely extent of any such delay.
+If the Owner becomes aware that for any reason he will not be able to deliver the Yacht in time for the start of the Agreed Charter Period, he will promptly notify the Charterer and Sailaway of the likely extent of any such delay.

 3.3 If for any reason the Owner is unable to deliver the Yacht in time, a refund of the Charter Fee will be made to the Charterer pro-rata for each complete 12 hour period of such delay.

 3.4 If such delay exceeds 48 hours or if the Owner is unable to deliver the Yacht at all, the Charterer shall have the right to terminate the agreement and receive a return of the Charter Fee and Security Deposit.
 In the event of a termination of the agreement by whichever party resulting from such delay or non-delivery of the Yacht there will be no further liability due from the Charterer to the Owner or Sailaway; nor from the Owner or Sailaway to the Charterer.
 However in such circumstances both the Owner and Sailaway would endeavour to identify and offer to the Charterer, a mutually satisfactory alternative charter yacht, at a comparable cost to the Charterer.